 7. Moroccan Roasted Acorn Squash Soup

-Roasted acorn squash is spiced with garlic, fresh ginger, and warm spices, then puréed with coconut oil into this smooth and decadent Moroccan Roasted Acorn Squash Soup that’s perfect for fall.
+Roasted acorn squash is spiced with garlic, fresh ginger, and warm spices, then puréed with coconut oil into this smooth and decadent Moroccan Roasted Acorn Squash Soup by Taylor Kiser that’s perfect for fall.
 Dates add to the sweetness of the acorn squash and play nicely with the warm spices.
 This thick, full-bodied creaminess is guaranteed to make you feel warm and cozy.

 8. Spicy Fried Toffee Sweet Potatoes